 The confines of state borders limit cannabis businesses, so the concept of location takes on a whole new level of significance in the industry.
 Cannabis dispensaries cannot simply pivot to an online business model if in-person activity slows - the laws don’t allow for it.
 As a result, choosing the right location for a dispensary is a complicated affair that has significant consequences on the success of a business.

-To help you better understand what it takes to choose a good cannabis dispensary location, MOST Consulting wanted to walk you through some essential criteria.
+In this article, we'll help you better understand what it takes to choose a good cannabis dispensary location.

 State-Specific Cannabis Laws